bayganik/mmGame-Engine-Raylib-ECS/README.md

-Update June 6, 2023
+## Update June 6, 2023
     Added Raylib-CS as a NuGet package

-    Added Sandford MIDI project (all in ONE project so to upgrade to NET 7.0) Many changes to mmGameEngine
+    Added Sanford MIDI project (all in ONE project so to upgrade to NET 7.0)

+    Many changes to mmGameEngine

     Update of UI components

     Added new scene with MIDI piano

     Added new scene as splash screen

 A Game Engine using Raylib as the core, Entitas lite as the ECS engine.